Canada AM: Theme music

-For several years, in the 1970s and 1980s, the theme music was an instrumental version of The Moody Blues' "Ride My See-Saw", which was recorded by Ronnie Aldrich and the London Festival Orchestra.
+For several years, in the 1970s and 1980s, the theme music was an instrumental version of The Moody Blues' "Ride My See-Saw", which was recorded by Ronnie Aldrich and the London Festival Orchestra; by the mid-1980s "Ride My See-Saw" remained the theme music of Canada AM, but an orchestral version was used rather than Aldrich's.
 During the same era, CTV's newsmagazine series W5 was using Supertramp's "Fool's Overture".